 5. AHCY (S-Adenosylhomocysteine hydrolase)

 The AHCY gene encodes an enzyme called S-adenosylhomocysteine hydrolase and is the only enzyme known to convert S-adenosylhomocysteine (AdoHcy) to homocysteine.

 AdoHcy is an inhibitor of methylation processes.
 The ratio between AdoMet and AdoHcy is referred to as methylation potential.
 Therefore, it is crucial that AHCY immediately converts AdoHcy to homocysteine and adenine in order to maintain an optimal methylation potential.
 Several genetic polymorphisms (SNPs) in this gene are known to alter activity and expression of this enzyme, leading to elevated AdoHcy concentrations and impaired methylation potential.
-Recent studies show association between those mutations resulting in poor methylation potentials, severe myopathies, developmental delays and hypermethioninemia.
+Recent studies show association between those variants resulting in poor methylation potentials, severe myopathies, developmental delays, and hypermethioninemia.

-Monitoring of patient progress is done by testing homocysteine levels before, during and after the implementation of personalized therapy or supplementation.
+Monitoring of patient progress is done by testing homocysteine levels before, during, and after the implementation of personalized therapy or supplementation.